vanyauhalin/action-gh-pages/README.md

 - name: Publish GitHub Pages
   uses: vanyauhalin/action-gh-pages@v0
   with:
-    # Directory from which to publish.
+    working-directory: # Directory from which to publish, ./ be default.
-    # Default: ./
-    working-directory:

-    # Branch to publish changes to.
+    branch: # Branch to publish changes to, gh-pages be default.
-    # Default: gh-pages
-    branch:

-    # Number of comments between the first and last commit to keep.
-Set to -1 to
-    # keep all of them.
-    # Default: 2
-    keep:
 ```

 ## Motivation